-Lynne’ Schatzlein, RD, a Sharp Chula Vista Medical Center dietitian, recommends pairing this low-calorie soup with a healthy sandwich or salad.
+Lynne’ Schatzlein, RD, a registered dietitian with Sharp HealthCare, recommends pairing this low-calorie soup with a healthy sandwich or salad.
 To reduce sodium, use canned corn, tomatoes and black beans that contain no added salt.

 Black Bean and Corn Soup